TRiO Program

 Program Overview

 The focus of the CHE program is on facilitating the successful academic retention and graduation of first-generation college students.
-The program is comprised of four interconnected and innovative components: curriculum and instruction, academic advising, tutoring, and educational technology.
+The program is comprised of curriculum and instruction, academic writing, and educational technology.
 Students enrolled in UNC who choose to participate in the CHE program are serve from the time they enter the program until they graduate.
 CHE serves 200 students each year that include 70 first-year students.
 All CHE students must identify as first generation, meaning neither parent, adoptive or biological, has earned a bachelor’s degree.
 Additionally, 2/3 must meet federal low-income guidelines.

 Academic Achievement

 Participants in the CHE program are active members of the UNC community and perform above their UNC peers on measures of academic achievement.
-Specifically, statistics from the 2021 -2022 academic year, demonstrate that CHE participants:
+Specifically, data from the 2022 -2023 academic year for the CHE participants demonstrate:

-- 89% were in good academic standing at the end of the Spring 2022 semester
+• 95% were in good academic standing at the end of the Summer 2022 semester

-In addition, CHE participants are active in the TRiO McNair Scholars and Honors Program, traditional and nontraditional sororities and fraternities, UNC athletics, theatre, student activities, and a variety of other campus clubs and organizations.
+In addition, CHE participants are active in the TRiO McNair Scholars and UNC Honors Program, scholarship programs such as Reisher and Stryker, professional student associations, UNC athletics, theatre, Greek Life, and a variety of campus clubs.

 Grant Award

 The Center for Human Enrichment/Student Support Services program (CHE/SSS) is a federally funded TRiO program funded through the U. S. Department of Education with matching support from the University of Northern Colorado (UNC).
-CHE is funded under PR/Award Number P02A211356 for $336,272 and institutional match funds: $90,932 for a total of $427,204 for academic year 2022-2023.
+CHE is funded under PR/Award Number P042A211356 for $346,723 and institutional match funds: $90,932 for a total of $440,655 for the 2022-2023 academic year.